-And I probably don’t need to tell you that at some point, this guy is going to injure his lower back.
+And I don’t need to tell you that at some point, this person is going to injure their lower back.

 Now, this example ties in with the above on lack of mobility, but you get the point:

-Improper form will catch up and you will either injure yourself badly or reach a plateau that can only be overcome if you take 10 steps back, drop the weight by 50% and actually learn proper form.
+Improper form will catch up and you will either injure yourself or reach a plateau.
+At that point, your only option is to take 10 steps back, drop the weight by 50% and actually learn proper form.

 But once the newbie phase is over, it’s time to take a hard look at what is ahead of you, which now looks something like this:

-Just remember that your form should not break down at any point, only after you have this factor locked down, can you increase the actual load.
+Remember that your form should not break down at any point.
+Only after you have this factor locked down, can you increase the actual load.

 Should I do standing barbell shoulder press or seated?

-When we compare the two variations, we can easily see that the standing overhead press is significantly more demanding than the seated in terms of keeping your body balanced.
+When comparing the two variations, you can see that the standing overhead press is more demanding than the seated.

 But what about shoulder activation.
 Isn’t that our main interest here?